• Skip to primary navigation

 Advertisement

-1. Add Website Shortcut to Mac Using Safari Browser
+1. Add Shortcut to Website On Mac Using Safari Browser

-All that is required to Add Shortcut to any website on Mac is to open Safari browser, visit the website and drag its URL address (that appears in the search bar) to Desktop or Dock.
+All that is required to Add Shortcut to any website on Mac is to open Safari browser, visit the website and drag its URL Address to Desktop or to the Dock on your Mac.

 1. Open Safari browser > visit the website that you want to add to Mac.
-In this case let us assume that you want to Add techbout.com.
+In this case let us assume that you want to Add our own website (www.techbout.com).

 2. Once you are on the website, select the entire URL Address of the website in the search bar and drag it to Desktop.